 Plant Scale

-Scale is a frustrating pest for any gardener or plant enthusiast, but crotons are particularly plagued by a species of softshell called the croton scale (Phalacrococcus howertoni), discovered in 2008 according to the University of Florida.
+Scale is a frustrating pest for any gardener or plant enthusiast, but crotons are particularly plagued by a species of softshell called the croton scale (Phalacrococcus howertoni), discovered in 2008, according to the University of Florida.

-In addition to mealybugs, the scale includes two other families: the soft-shelled Coccidae and the hard-shelled Diaspididae (also referred to as armored scale).
+In addition to mealybugs, the scale includes two other families: the soft-shelled Coccidae and the hard-shelled Diaspididae (also referred to as the armored scale).

-Soft-shelled scale produces the largest amount of honeydew, but the armored scale can be the most difficult to combat.
+The soft-shelled scale produces the largest amount of honeydew, but the armored scale can be the most difficult to combat.

 Red Spider Mites